Nez Perce: Name and history

 In his journals, William Clark referred to the people as the Chopunnish /ˈtʃoʊpənɪʃ/, a transliteration of a Sahaptin term.
 According to D.E.
 Walker in 1998, writing for the Smithsonian, this term is an adaptation of the term cú·pŉitpeľu (the Nez Perce people).
 The term is formed from cú·pŉit (piercing with a pointed object) and peľu (people).
-By contrast, the Nez Perce Language Dictionary has a different analysis than did Walker for the term cúpnitpelu.
+By contrast, the Nez Perce Language Dictionary has a different analysis than did Walker for the term cú·pŉitpeľu.
 The prefix cú- means "in single file".
 This prefix, combined with the verb -piní, "to come out (e.g. of forest, bushes, ice)".
 Finally, with the suffix of -pelú, meaning "people or inhabitants of".
-Together, these three elements: cú- + -piní + pelú = cúpnitpelu, or "the People Walking Single File Out of the Forest".
-Nez Perce oral tradition indicates the name "Cuupn'itpel'uu" meant "we walked out of the woods or walked out of the mountains" and referred to the time before the Nez Perce had horses.
+Together, these three elements: cú- + -piní + pelú = cú·pŉitpeľu, or "the People Walking Single File Out of the Forest".
+Nez Perce oral tradition indicates the name "cú·pŉitpeľu" meant "we walked out of the woods or walked out of the mountains" and referred to the time before the Nez Perce had horses.

 Language

-The Nez Perce language, or Niimiipuutímt, is a Sahaptian language related to the several dialects of Sahaptin.
+The Nez Perce language, or Nimiipuutímt, is a Sahaptian language related to the several dialects of Sahaptin.
 The Sahaptian sub-family is one of the branches of the Plateau Penutian family, which in turn may be related to a larger Penutian grouping.